almunnings/docker-drupal-api/README.md

 - Every minute a cronjob processes tasks out of a queue.
 - Every 15 mins the cron task runs and pumps more shit into that queue.
 - After a few hours its built.
+- Once built, should see "Processed 0 items from the api_parse queue in 0 sec." in cron log.

 ## Build

 `docker-compose up --build`

 Startup can take about 5 minutes.
-First cron task take a while to queue everything up.

-Takes about an hour to process all the APIs via the CRON tasks.

 ## Nuke